InstallEpistemic WebSafetyHow it worksResearchAccordGitHub

 Safety Integration

-CIRISBridge implements the Safety Policy: "Fix if we can.
-Pause only if we can't."
+The infrastructure follows the safety policy: “Fix it if we can.
+Pause only if we cannot.”

 Global Pause